labgem/PPanGGOLiN/README.md

 PPanGGOLiN offers additional workflow commands that perform more specialized functions:

 - [**`workflow`**](https://ppanggolin.readthedocs.io/en/latest/user/PangenomeAnalyses/pangenomeAnalyses.html#workflow): Generates a partitioned pangenome graph.
-- [**`panrgp`**](https://ppanggolin.readthedocs.io/en/latest/user/Modules/moduleAnalyses.html#the-panmodule-workflow): Similar to the `workflow` command, this predicts RGPs (Regions of Genomic Plasticity) and insertion spots on top of the partitioned pangenome graph.
+- [**`panrgp`**](https://ppanggolin.readthedocs.io/en/latest/user/RGP/rgpAnalyses.html#panrgp): Combine the `workflow` command and the prediction of RGPs (Regions of Genomic Plasticity) and insertion spots on top of the partitioned pangenome graph.
-- [**`panmodule`**](https://ppanggolin.readthedocs.io/en/latest/user/RGP/rgpAnalyses.html#panrgp): Similar to the `workflow` command, this predicts Modules on top of the partitioned pangenome graph.
+- [**`panmodule`**](https://ppanggolin.readthedocs.io/en/latest/user/Modules/moduleAnalyses.html#the-panmodule-workflow): Combine the `workflow` command and the prediction of Modules on top of the partitioned pangenome graph.

-These workflow commands utilize the same type of file input as the `all` command.
+These commands utilize the same type of file input as the `all` command.

 # Issues, Questions, Remarks